Definition: The steady rise over a period of several years in the prices of goods, services and wages.

 In addition to paying more for goods and services, consumers can experience inflation when businesses reduce package sizes and content but leave the price the same, and when they produce their products using inferior materials.

 For the last several decades, inflation has been about 3% per year.
 Just as interest from money we save builds on itself and accelerates each year (due to compounding), inflation also compounds.
 Let’s say that the price of an appliance is $1,000.
 If inflation is 5% this year, its price will rise $1,000*.05, or $50, to $1,050.
 If inflation is 5% again next year, the 5% applies to the $1,050 price.
 Therefore, the price increase next year will be $52.50.
 The extra $2.50 of price increase is due to inflation on the prior $50 inflation!

-Not all areas of the economy experience the same rate of inflation, or inflation at all!
+Not all areas of the economy experience the same rate of inflation, or inflation at all.
 Earlier, we mentioned that in the recent past, higher education costs have inflated at a much higher rate than average.
-The same is true for health-care, food, and energy costs.
-Starting 2006 and continuing for several years, housing prices fell.
+The same is generally true for health-care and food.
+Starting 2006 and continuing for several years, housing prices fell as the Great Recession unfolded.
 When prices fall, they are said to deflate.

 Certain government benefits, such as Social Security payments are “indexed” to inflation.
 This means that they will increase by the amount of the CPI each year.
 Notice that this preserves the purchasing power of monthly social security payments.
 The CPI is also made a part of certain Government and business labor contracts, calling for the wages of workers to be indexed to (ie, be increased by) the CPI.
 Again, this serves to make sure that wages of workers maintain their purchasing power.

 1. Explain what we mean when we say inflation compounds.

 2. Identify two other ways that consumers can experience inflation.